-ISP's are naturally occurring proteins and peptides that are found in a variety of living organisms such as fish, plants, insects, fungi and bacteria, which protect them from damage in very cold conditions that would normally cause organisms to freeze.
-Since a number of these organisms are consumed as food, ISP's are naturally a component of the human diet.
-ISPs do not actually prevent freezing but influence the growth and structure of ice crystals.
+Ice structuring proteins are naturally occurring proteins and peptides that are found in a variety of living organisms such as fish, plants, insects, fungi and bacteria, which protect them from damage in very cold conditions that would normally cause organisms to freeze.
+Since a number of these organisms are consumed as food, ice structuring proteins are naturally a component of the human diet.
+Ice structuring proteins do not actually prevent freezing when used to manufacture ice products but they influence the growth and structure of ice crystals.
 They inhibit growth of ice crystals and modify the ice structure and hence its physical properties.
-Properties relevant for frozen ice products include thermal stability, hardness, creaminess and flavour delivery.
+Properties relevant for frozen ice products include thermal stability, hardness, brittleness, and flavour and colour delivery.

 The ISP of this Application was originally isolated from ocean pout, a cold water fish found off the North American coast, which is consumed as part of the human diet.
 For commercial use, a synthetic copy of the gene responsible for producing ISP has been incorporated into yeast using standard genetic modification techniques.
 ISP is then produced by batch fermentations of this yeast.
-No actual fish derived protein is included in the ISP of this application.
+No actual fish derived protein is included in the ISP of this Application.

-The US FDA (Food and Drug Administration) has deemed this ISP as generally recognised as safe (GRAS).
-Commercial ice creams and edible ices incorporating ISP have been sold in USA since June 2003.
-ISP is also approved for use in Hong Kong, Mexico, the Philippines and Indonesia.
+The US FDA (Food and Drug Administration) has deemed this ISP as generally recognized as safe (GRAS).
+Commercial ice creams and edible ices incorporating ISP have been sold in USA since June 2003 and in the Philippines.
+ISP is also approved for use in Hong Kong, Mexico, and Indonesia.